RehanMalek09/Grading/README.md

 5. The program will prompt you to enter the number of students and their marks.
 6. After entering all the marks, it will display the highest, lowest, and average marks.

-Feel free to use and modify this code to suit your needs
+Feel free to use and modify this code to suit your needs.